-If only one institution offers the program you want, your choice of which institution to attend is obvious.
+If only one school offers the program you want, your choice of which school to attend is obvious.
 Or is it?

-If there are post–secondary institutions closer to home that offer appropriate transfer programs, consider these suggestions to help you choose the post–secondary institution you will attend.
+If there are post–secondary schools closer to home that offer appropriate transfer programs, consider these suggestions to help you choose the school you will attend.

 Transfer programs give students the flexibility to begin their studies at one institution and later transfer to another institution to complete their program of studies and/or take a course not offered by their first institution.
 The benefits of a university transfer program may include smaller class sizes, lower tuition fees, less competitive admission requirements and the opportunity to choose from a greater number of institutions.